pgdn-network/sui-network-report-250819/methodology.md

 ## WAF/TLS checks (HTTP endpoints)

-- **TLS:** client hello and HTTP probe; counted “No TLS” only when clear‑text 200 observed.
+- **TLS:** client hello and HTTP probe; counted "No TLS" only when clear‑text 200 observed.
 - **WAF:** multiple detectors (e.g., header/behavioral signatures).
-“No WAF” = no detectable WAF signature; not proof of absence.
+"No WAF" = no detectable WAF signature; not proof of absence.

 ## Docker TCP (2375) checks